Welcome to Bishops Waltham Surgery

 This years Flu Season will be starting at the beginning of October.

-We will be holding two flu clinics on Saturday 4th & 18th October which are available to book now in person or over the phone.
+We will be holding more flu clinics which will be available to book in person or over the phone.

 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.